-Cook a few mushrooms, slice an avocado, and add some herbs or greens.
-I would usually make a peanut sauce for dipping but there’s no need for that here because peanut-y goodness is already in the noodles.
-Serve with some ponzu or light soy sauce and enjoy.
+I would usually make a peanut sauce for dipping, but there’s no need for that here because peanut-y goodness is already in the noodles.
+Serve these with some ponzu or light soy sauce in a small bowl, and enjoy.

 - Cook the mushrooms by heating a skillet to medium.
 Add a little bit of oil, then the mushrooms.
-Cook until browned and soft.
-Remove from heat, add a little soy sauce, and let them cool to room temp.
+Cook until browned and soft, about 5 minutes.
+Remove from heat, toss with soy sauce, and let them cool to room temp.

 this post was originally created for Refinery 29